 4. Nikon Z 8

-Best For: Professional photographers and videographers needing a robust, high-performance hybrid camera that excels in low light.
+Best for: Professional photographers and videographers who need a robust, high-performance hybrid camera that excels in low-light conditions.

-The Nikon Z 8 is essentially a more compact and affordable version of Nikon’s flagship Z 9, making it an incredible value for professionals.
-It features a 45.7MP full-frame stacked CMOS sensor that offers an impressive balance of resolution and low-light performance.
-The sensor design, combined with the EXPEED 7 processor, results in remarkably clean images even at high ISO settings, with noise being very well controlled.
+The Nikon Z 8 is essentially a more compact and affordable version of Nikon’s flagship Z 9, offering incredible value for professionals.
+It features a 45.7MP full-frame stacked CMOS sensor, offering an impressive balance of resolution and low-light performance.
+The sensor design, combined with the EXPEED 7 processor, yields remarkably clean images even at high ISO settings, with noise being exceptionally well controlled.

 Its autofocus system is a standout, capable of focusing down to an astonishing -9 EV (with Starlight Mode and an f/1.2 lens), making it one of the best in class for extreme low-light conditions.
 The 5-axis in-body image stabilization provides up to 5.5 stops of correction, further enhancing its ability to capture sharp images and stable video handheld in dim light.